mrtglclk/COMS3102FINAL/README.md

 This is only the beginning of my project and I plan on continuing it, as I am taking UI and have taken a class on Mobile App Development as well.

+inkLiteWeb Project

+Introduction

+LinkLiteWeb is a full-stack social media app designed so that users can interact through posts, comments, and likes..
+It is built with React and Node.js and integrated with Firebase for backend services and MongoDB as a database for storage.

+Technologies

+This project is built using the following technologies:

+React: Frontend framework for building user interfaces.
+Node.js: JavaScript runtime for the backend server.
+Firebase: Authentication and database services.
+React Router: Library for handling routing in React.
+CSS: For styling components.
+MONGODB: For database services

+Backend
+Contains the Node.js server and API routes:

+models: Mongoose schemas for database models.
+User.js: Defines the user schema.
+Post.js: Defines the post schema.
+routes: Server routes for handling API requests. authRoutes.js: Routes related to user authentication. postRoutes.js: Routes for creating, fetching, and managing posts.

+Frontend
+Contains all React components and the client-side logic:

+src: Main source directory for React components.
+App.js: Root component setting up the router and global state.
+AuthContext.js: Manages authentication state across the app.
+FirebaseAuth.js: Handles Firebase authentication processes.
+Navbar.js: Navigation bar for the application.
+Home.js, Feed.js, Profile.js: Page components.
+CreatePost.js: Allows users to create new posts.
+Post.js: Displays individual posts.
+SessionTimer.js: Manages session timeouts to log out users automatically!! (working on a better design) Setup and Installation

+Follow these steps to get your development environment set up:

+Clone the repository
+bash
+Copy code
+git clone <repository-url>
+Install backend dependencies
+Navigate to the backend directory and install dependencies: bash
+Copy code
+cd backend
+npm install
+Install frontend dependencies
+Navigate to the frontend directory and install dependencies: bash
+Copy code
+cd ../frontend
+npm install
+Set up environment variables
+Create a .env file in the backend directory and set up the necessary environment variables for database connections and Firebase configuration.
+Run the application
+Start the backend server:
+sql
+Copy code
+npm start
+In a new terminal, start the frontend: bash
+Copy code
+cd frontend
+npm start
+Features

+User Authentication: Register, log in, and log out users.
+Post Management: Users can create, edit, delete, and view posts.
+Comments and Likes: Users can comment on posts and like them.
+Real-time Updates: Leveraging Firebase for real-time data synchronization.

+Feel free to explore the application and contribute to its development!